 The impact of the five current recycling activities and waste management programs is as follows.
 First, the material recovery and processing facility at the WTS added significantly to the University's recycling program.
-In FY2004 the campus recycled or diverted 48.8% of the University's non-C&D waste stream.
-Including C&D wastes, 41.1% of the total campus waste stream was recycled on diverted from landfilling.
+In FY2009 the campus recycled or diverted 56.43% of the University's non-C&D waste stream.
+Including C&D wastes, 54.69% of the total campus waste stream was recycled or diverted from land filling.

 Future increases in recycling rates will have to come from improved recovery rates of paper.
-Increasing the recycled paper recovery by 10% would increase the campus recycling/diversion rate to over 50%.
+Increasing the recycled paper recovery by 10% would increase the campus recycling/diversion rate to over 57% of non-C&D waste.